 - In a saucepan on very low heat, melt chocolate with oil, stirring a few times.
 Remove from heat to cool down.

-- Line an 8 x 8-inch baking pan with foil and grease the bottom only... or line with ungreased parchment paper.
-Leave enough extra foil or parchment to use as "handles."
+- Line an 8 x 8-inch baking pan with parchment paper or foil.
+If using foil, grease the bottom only.
+Leave enough extra parchment or foil to use as "handles."

 - Sift flour, cocoa, baking powder, and salt onto wax paper or into a bowl.
 Set aside.